Two-dimensional quantum breakdown model with Krylov subspace many-body localization: A simple one-boson charge sector

-At disorder $W=0$, the model in the Krylov subspace $\mathcal{K}_1$, or equivalently the tight-binding model in a Cayley tree (main text Eq.
-(5)), is exactly solvable \cite{ostilli2022}.
+At zero disorder strength $W=0$, one has $V_\bP=0$, and the model \cref{eq-HG} in Cayley tree, or equivalently the Hamiltonian restricted within Krylov subspace $\mathcal{K}_1$, is known to be integrable \cite{ostilli2022}, and the many-body eigenstates are \emph{delocalized}.
+Moreover, in this case, the Krylov subspace $\mathcal{K}_1$ further fragments into smaller Krylov subspaces.
 Here we derive the eigenstates and eigen-energies.